How to Prepare Your Pup for Fall: Fido’s Fall Checklist

 Replenish Your Supply of Food and Supplements

 You should never run low on your supply of dog food or pet supplements.
 This will spare you from the hassle of braving a snow storm or any kind of bad weather just to buy your dog his food, and ensure your supplements are delivered before you run out.

 Check your dog’s supplies.
 Determine if they are damaged or if they are functioning well.
 Damage in your dog’s supplies, such as holes in his bed or loose parts in his toys, may cause danger to him.
 For example, he may accidentally ingests the stuffing of his bed or the small parts of a toy.
 If the supplies are damaged, fix and give them a good wash or better yet, replace them with a new one.

 The weather may cause your dog’s leashes and ties to become less sturdy.
 Inspect them to see if damages are present which may cause them to easily break.
 This may cause your dog to be able to run free from your yard and get lost.

 Fall is a good season to create a new habit like encouraging your dog to exercise or introducing him to a great dog supplement such as NuVet Plus.

 Here at NuVet Labs, our mission is to make sure our furry friends live in a healthy and secure environment.
-Our passion for pet well-being inspired us to develop human-grade pet supplements to support the pet from the inside.
+Our passion for pet well-being inspired us to develop highest quality pet supplements to support the pet from the inside.
 Our canine and feline supplements consists of the highest quality ingredients, manufactured in an FDA-registered laboratory.
 This could give your dog a more positive and healthier lifestyle.

 Continue reading Autumn Safety Tips for more seasonal safety information.